hanguangbaihuo/sparrow_image_picker/sparrow_image_picker/example/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

-## integration_test

-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 ## video_player